OrienteerBAP/Orienteer-Guidebook/installation.md

 To install Orienteer in embedded mode:
 1. Download the newest *orienteer.war* file from LOCATION.
 >What is the link to download?
-2. Put *orienteer.war* into deployment folder for your application server.
+2. Put the *orienteer.war* file into deployment folder for your application server.
 >What is deployment folder for your application server?
 Where is it on Windows, Linux etc?
 3. Configure *orienteer.properties* according to your environment and place it in the same directory or above.
 4. Run application server.